l2beat/l2beat/packages/backend/discovery/metis/ethereum/diffHistory.md

 ### LockingPool

 Registry for Sequencers and the MPC address.
 Four sequencers are currently bonded of which 3 are funded by Metis and 1 is funded by Equilibria Finance.
-The batchState information and Sequencers show that there is no Sequencing happening yet.

 ### rewardPayer Multisig